-People escaping down a stair have to be able to move from one stair to another so that, if one stair becomes smoke-logged or unusable for any other reason, people can continue their escape along an alternative route.
+People escaping down a stair have to be able to move from one stair to another via a horizontal safe path corridor so that, if one stair becomes smoke-logged or unusable for any other reason, people can continue their escape along an alternative route.
 If the stair is a single means of escape, people will still need to move out of the stair and wait for rescue by emergency services within the floor.